RubixML/ML/README.md

 ---
 ### Layers
 Every neural network is made up of layers of computational units called neurons.
-Each layer processes and transforms the input from the previous layer.
+Each layer processes and transforms the input from the previous layer in such a way that makes it easier for the next layer to form high-level abstractions.

 There are three types of layers that form a network, **Input**, **Hidden**, and **Output**.
 A network can have as many Hidden layers as the user specifies, however, there can only be 1 Input and 1 Output layer per network.